acmoles/portfolio/portfolio/projects/toucan-research.md

 A toucanBox subscription craft box contains all the materials needed to complete a craft project, with illustrated instructions, stickers to collect and an activity magazine.

 In my hybrid role as digital product designer and R&D manager, I was given a broad remit to tackle projects across the customer journey.
-I set strict criteria - setting up a 'Project Passport' to ensure we were laser focussed on key metrics.
+I set strict criteria - setting up a _Project Passport_ to ensure we were laser focussed on key metrics.

 Consequently, some initiatives aimed to improve the experience for children, some for parents and often both benefited.
-The _other toucanBox case study_ covers two projects focussing on parents.
+The [other toucanBox case study](/toucanbox) covers two projects focussing on parents.

-Create by toucanBox aims to move the needle on customer activation - the rate at which trialists convert to fully paying subscribers.
-We knew the top two reasons for cancellation in trial were 'affordability' and 'value for money'.
-My hypothesis was that exclusive digital content could help address this, without increasing the variable cost of the box.
+Create by toucanBox aims to move the needle for _customer activation_ - the rate at which trialists convert to fully paying subscribers.
+We knew the top two reasons for cancellation in trial were _affordability_ and _value for money._ My hypothesis was that exclusive digital content could help address this, without increasing the variable cost of the box.

 </template>